Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Abstract

 \section{Abstract}

-Given a family of closed Riemann surfaces with injective monodromy $E\to B$ over a manifold $B$, we explain how to build a new family of Riemann surfaces with injective monodromy whose base is a finite cover of the total space $E$ and whose fibers have higher genus.
-As a consequence we prove the existence of families of closed Riemann surfaces with injective monodromy whose base is an iterated Kodaira fibration of arbitrary dimension.
-We also prove that the mapping class group of a once punctured surface virtually admits injective and irreducible morphisms into the mapping class group of another closed surface.
-Then we address the following two questions.
-Can a Kodaira fibration fiber in more than two ways?
-When is the fundamental group of a Kodaira fibration a ${\rm CAT}(0)$ group?
+We study several geometric and group theoretical problems related to Kodaira fibrations, to more general families of Riemann surfaces, and to surface-by-surface groups.
+First we provide constraints on Kodaira fibrations that fiber in more than two distinct ways, addressing a question by Catanese and Salter about their existence.
+Then we show that if the fundamental group of a surface bundle over a surface is a ${\rm CAT}(0)$ group, the bundle must have injective monodromy (unless the monodromy has finite image).
+Finally, given a family of closed Riemann surfaces (of genus $\ge 2$) with injective monodromy $E\to B$ over a manifold $B$, we explain how to build a new family of Riemann surfaces with injective monodromy whose base is a finite cover of the total space $E$ and whose fibers have higher genus.
+We apply our construction to prove that the mapping class group of a once punctured surface virtually admits injective and irreducible morphisms into the mapping class group of a closed surface of higher genus.

 {\arabic{footnote}}